 Being bullied at work by your coworker, boss or employer can have some pretty severe repercussions.
 Victims of workplace bullying often feel trapped in their position, with only one of two options available: quitting their job or enduring the repeated foul treatment.
 Fortunately, victims of workplace bullying may be eligible to seek resolution of their case.
 If you or a loved one have experienced workplace bullying in Orange County, you may be able to sue your boss, or employer, for creating and facilitating a hostile work environment.
 However, when filing a claim for workplace bullying, it is in your best interest that you seek legal guidance from a workplace bullying law firm with a high record of success.
-At California Employment Attorneys Group our Orange County attorneys have a wealth of experience in fighting workplace bullying cases and are committed to ensuring you earn the settlement that you deserve.
+At California Labor Law Employment Attorneys Group our Orange County attorneys have a wealth of experience in fighting workplace bullying cases and are committed to ensuring you earn the settlement that you deserve.
 If you have any questions after reading this article, please feel free to reach out to our workplace bullying law firm near Orange County for a free consultation from one of our well-versed legal advisors.

 Workplace Bullying in Orange County